sgolovine/www-2020/posts/building-my-site-part-2.md

 I never put much thought into image optimization.
 NextJS after all recently introduced `next/image` which automatically optimizes your images.
 I put it in and didn't think much of it until my builds started to fail.
-Digging into the issue, it turns out that `next/image` with it's default loader is not compatable with `next export`.
+Digging into the issue, it turns out that `next/image` with it's default loader is not compatible with `next export`.

 My solution here was to use another image optimization library called `next-optimized-images`.
 While the docs looked pretty scary at first, getting